Victor Caratini Player Props: Brewers vs. Nationals

 Victor Caratini At The Plate

-- Caratini is hitting .250 with a double, five home runs and 16 walks.
+- Caratini is batting .244 with a double, five home runs and 17 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.